Onit Documentation

 The Wizard is broken up into a series of different screens, the first of which is named General.

-The General screen enables you to configure a variety of basic options.
-Most of the settings are obvious from their name, and for many Apps you can stick with the default settings.
+The General screen allows you to configure various basic options.
+Most settings are obvious from their names; for many Apps, you can stick with the default settings.

 That said, let’s focus on one setting in particular: the Phases checkbox.